 Root Canals Are Painful: Fact Or Fiction?

 Fiction!
 Our highly skilled dentist, Dr. Cavendish, will begin by numbing the infected tooth using local anesthesia.
 He then will remove the infected pulp very gently.
 Using a state-of-the-art laser, Dr. Cavendish cleans and sanitizes the canal.
-In the past, dentists have had to do this with a sterilizing liquid, but thanks to heat from the laser, the canal can be safely, powerfully, and painlessly sanitized.
+In the past, dentists have had to do this with a sterilizing liquid, but thanks to the heat from the laser, the canal can be safely, powerfully, and painlessly sanitized.
 Most patients compare this modern form of root canal therapy to a simple filling procedure.
 So cross the myth about painful root canals off of your list of concerns!

 Root Canals Mean Long Appointments: Fact Or Fiction?